The Thomas Pages homepage

 Zechariah.9:9

 Four days later, its priesthood handed him over to the Romans for crucifixion.
-Early, 17 Nisan, many families throughout that city were stunned by the appearance of their deceased loved ones (Mat.27:53) while Jesus was appearing to Mary Magdalene at His tomb.
+Early, 17 Nisan, many families throughout that city were stunned by the appearance of their deceased loved ones (Matthew 27:53) while Jesus was appearing to Mary Magdalene at His tomb.

-Forty days later, He gathered His disciples back to that same city for His departure from its eastern flank on the Mount of Olives (probably the old open-air worship site of Melchizedek – 2 Sam.15:32).
+Forty days later, He gathered His disciples back to that same city for His departure from its eastern flank on the Mount of Olives (probably the old open-air worship site of Melchizedek – 2 Samuel 15:32).

 The witnessing angels reminded these stunned Galilean disciples that –